 Estimate how much revenue billing for locum tenens services can bring into your organization:

 Where to get help

-If you need assistance in determining the best way to bill for replacement or supplemental locum tenens services, contact your CompHealth representative or call us at 800.453.3030.
-We are happy to help you learn how to get reimbursed for short- or long-term temporary physician coverage.
-With a little planning and effort, good locum tenens billing practices can help you turn locums from a cost center into a profit center.
+If you need assistance in determining the best way to bill for replacement or supplemental locum tenens services, we are happy to help you learn how to get reimbursed for short- or long-term temporary physician coverage.